 You’re curious: Are Reese’s gluten-free?
 We can help answer that!
 Check out this post for everything you want to know about eating Reese’s on a gluten-free diet.

-Seasonal Reese’s (like Reese’s eggs and trees) have their own cult following.
-Many people insist they’re even more delicious than the original peanut butter cup!
+Seasonal varieties like Reese’s eggs and trees have their own cult following—some even say they’re better than the original!

 Short answer: Yes, all Reese’s candies are gluten-free, except the seasonal shapes.